-**UPDATE: Since sharing this article through our social channels we have seen a great response from fellow marketers and business owners.
+**UPDATE: Since sharing this article through our social channels, we’ve seen a great response from fellow marketers and business owners.
 The ‘nonovators’ have now changed most of the similar copy on their website.
 Online blogs have also been credited to their original source.

 Innovation or Nonovation